Prudhvikopella/Round32/README.md

 # 💘 Match Finder App

 An Android assignment project using **Jetpack Compose**, built as part of an interview process for **HumansHere.ai**.
-The app provides a smooth user experience for discovering and interacting with potential matches.
+The app delivers a streamlined and engaging user experience for discovering and interacting with potential matches.
-The design closely resembles the provided reference, especially in **dark mode**.
+The design closely mimics the provided reference, with a particular focus on **dark mode aesthetics**.

 ---